sean-chester/relational-databases/sql/README.md

 -- Replace this comment line with the actual query
 ```

-Alongside the `.sql` file will be a `.csv` file showing the expected result, which you can use for testing.
+Alongside the `.sql` file will be a `.xml` file showing the expected result, which you can use for testing.

 ## Submission